ClaudiaShu/Sonnet/README.md

 ```
 conda env create -f environment.yaml
 ```
-and then activate by running `conda activate bad-benchmarks`.
+and then activate by running `conda activate sonnet`.
 Then run:
 ```
 pip install -e .
 ```